yunisa0999/bluetutor/README.md

 ```
 # BlueTutor – SDG 14: Life Below Water

-**BlueTutor** is a web app developed by **Eunice Medalla Gojit** to educate users about **Sustainable Development Goal 14 (Life Below Water)**.
+**BlueTutor** is a web app developed by **Eunice Medalla** to educate users about **Sustainable Development Goal 14 (Life Below Water)**.
 The app provides an interactive and readable lesson page about ocean conservation, marine biodiversity, and actionable steps to protect marine life.

 ---